mghaderizefreh/Selection/README.md

 FC=ifort cmake ..
 ```

-The installation can be verified by running the command (CURRENTLY DOES NOT WORK)
+The installation can be verified by running the command
 ``` shell
 make test
 ```